Computr1x/ExNihilo/README.md

 ## Features

-- Multi-layer system for processing visual entities without the need for complete redrawing
+- Multi-container system for processing visual entities without the need for complete redrawing
 - Full randomizability of all properties of all entities - from color and font size to the strength of the distortion/blur/any effects
 - A huge number of effects for post-processing images - from color correction and geometric distortion, to sharpness and pixelation modifiers
 - Ability to write code with confinient [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) and the classic object-oriented approach